 Interests

-The Geometry of Virtuous Complexity: Nonlinear Pricing Kernels and the Limits of Linear Models
+The Geometry of Virtuous Complexity: Spectral Segregation, Shrinkage, and the Pricing Kernel

 Working paper (2026)